Fresh Strawberry Pie Recipe

-- Pick out 2 pounds of attractive berries from those remaining.
-Cut large berries in half.
-Add the berries to the bowl with the glaze and fold gently l the berries are coated.
-Pile into the pie shell, turning the berries cut side up and arranging for a nice presentation.
+- Pick out 2 pounds of the best looking berries from those remaining.
+Cut the larger strawberries in half or quarters.
+Add the berries to the bowl with the glaze and gently toss until the berries are coated.
+Pile into the pie shell, arranging the berries cut side down for a nice presentation.
 Refrigerate pie until chilled, about 2 hours.

 - Top with sweetened whipped cream if desired.

 Total time does not include cooling or chilling times.

 Best served within 5 hours of chilling.